ManageIQ/integration_tests/docs/getting_started.rst

 * ``cfme_tests`` expects an appliance, with an IP visible to the machine that runs ``cfme_tests``

-  * If this is not the case (eg. CFME behind NAT, a container, whatever), you MUST specify the ``base_url`` in configuration with a port, which is quite obvious, but people tend to forget ``cfme_tests`` also uses SSH and Postgres extensively, therefore you MUST have those services accessible and ideally on the expected ports.
+  * If this is not the case (eg. CFME behind NAT, a container, whatever), you MUST specify the appliance in env configuration with a port, which is quite obvious, but people tend to forget ``cfme_tests`` also uses SSH and Postgres extensively, therefore you MUST have those services accessible and ideally on the expected ports.
 If you don't have them running on the expected ports, you MUST specify them manually using ``--port-ssh`` and ``--port-db`` command-line